Node.js os Module: CPU, Memory & Network Interfaces

 console.log(os.arch()); // 'arm64'

 console.log(os.machine()); // 'arm64'os.release() returns the kernel version string.
-On Linux, something like '5.15.0-76-generic'.
-On macOS, '23.1.0' (the Darwin kernel version, which doesn't correspond to the macOS marketing version like "Sonoma 14.1").
-On Windows, '10.0.22621'.
+On Linux, it might look like '5.15.0-76-generic'.
+On macOS, it returns the Darwin kernel version, such as '23.1.0', not the macOS marketing version like "Sonoma 14.1".
+On Windows, it returns a string such as '10.0.22621'.

 System Paths and Identity

 os.tmpdir() returns the default directory for temporary files.
-On Unix, it checks TMPDIR, TMP, TEMP environment variables in that order, defaulting to /tmp.
-On Windows, it checks TEMP, TMP, then defaults to %SystemRoot%\temp or %windir%\temp.
+On Unix, it checks TMPDIR, TMP, and TEMP in that order, then defaults to /tmp.
+On Windows, it checks TEMP and TMP, then falls back to %SystemRoot%\temp or %windir%\temp.

 os.homedir(); // '/Users/ishtmeet'